“I’m sleeping somewhere else tonight.”

 We lived in different towns, and I’d come to visit for a few days.

-The day before, as my partner and I packed the car for our trip, he had mentioned he was visiting a friend that night.
-I didn’t mind that he had prior plans – it was a sudden trip – but who was this friend, I wondered.
+The day before, as my partner and I packed the car for our trip, she had mentioned she was visiting a friend that night.
+I didn’t mind that she had prior plans – it was a sudden trip – but who was this friend, I wondered.
 Is it a date?
-Is he actually going on a date with someone else tonight, while I’m supposed to wait at home?
-What kind of loser does he think I am?
+Is she actually going on a date with someone else tonight, while I’m supposed to wait at home?
+What kind of loser does she think I am?

-All I had to do was ask who he was seeing and that would clear the air.
+All I had to do was ask who she was seeing and that would clear the air.
 That’s it.
-But the thought of that made my chest contract and my pride whisper, “don’t appear vulnerable – it will give him the upper hand.”
+But the thought of that made my chest contract and my pride whisper, “don’t appear vulnerable – it will give her the upper hand.”

 In that moment, I relinquished to my old friend, silence.